MicrosoftDocs/cpp-docs/docs/assembler/masm/dot-pushreg.md

 ### Description

-The following sample shows how to push non-volatile tegisters.
+The following sample shows how to push non-volatile registers.

 ### Code